Genard Avery: Cleveland Browns

-Avery was drafted by the Cleveland Browns in the fifth round (150th overall) of the 2018 NFL Draft.
+Avery was selected by the Cleveland Browns in the fifth round (150th overall) of the 2018 NFL draft.

 On May 13, 2018, Avery signed a rookie contract worth just under $2.7 million.
 It includes a signing bonus worth $280,000.
 In the season opener against the Pittsburgh Steelers, Avery recorded one strip sack and four total tackles in his NFL debut.
 He finished his rookie season with 40 tackles and 4.5 sacks after playing in every game, while starting in 5 of them.

 During his second year, Avery fell into disfavor under the new defensive scheme of Steve Wilks and through the first 7 games of the season, he was only active during two games and was on the field for only 5 snaps.

 Philadelphia Eagles

-On October 28th 2019, one day before the trade deadline, Avery was traded to the Philadelphia Eagles for a fourth-round pick in the 2021 NFL Draft.
+On October 28, 2019, one day before the trade deadline, Avery was traded to the Philadelphia Eagles for a fourth-round pick in the 2021 NFL draft.

-In week 9, during his debut game with the Eagles, Avery recorded two tackles and half of a sack during the 22-14 win against the Chicago Bears.
+In week 9, during his debut game with the Eagles, Avery recorded two tackles and half of a sack during the 22–14 win against the Chicago Bears.
 Avery remained active for the last 7 games, but he didn't record any more statistics for the rest of the season.
-He was inactive for the Eagles' wild card game against the Seahawks.
+He was inactive for the Eagles' wild card game against the Seattle Seahawks.

-In week 4 of the 2020 season, Avery recorded 5 QB-hits and a sack during the 25-20 win against the San Francisco 49ers.
+In week 4 of the 2020 season, Avery recorded 5 quarterback hits and a sack during the 25–20 win against the San Francisco 49ers.
 On October 30, 2020, Avery was placed on injured reserve with an elbow injury.
 He was activated on November 30, 2020.
 He finished his season with 12 tackles and 1.5 sacks.

 Entering the 2021 season, Avery was given a more prominent role as a starting outside linebacker.
-During the week 5 game against the Carolina Panthers, Avery recorded 8 tackles in the 21-18 win; the most tackles he had ever recorded in a single game up to that point.
+During the week 5 game against the Carolina Panthers, Avery recorded 8 tackles in the 21–18 win; the most tackles he had ever recorded in a single game up to that point.
 On January 3, 2022, Avery was placed on the COVID list.
 He was activated one week later on January 10.
 He finished the season with 43 tackles and 1 sack, while playing in 16 games and starting 12 of them, missing just one game where the Eagles did not play their starters.